Palmetto Estuary Preserve

 Palmetto Estuary Preserve (or Palmetto Estuary Park) is a 20 acre preserve in Palmetto, Florida.
 The preserve is located directly north of the Hernando de Soto Bridge and abuts the Manatee River.

 Overview

-The City of Palmetto acquired the land as part of a land swap in the 1990s for the construction of Riviera Dunes, located on the eastern side of US 41 / US 301.
+Palmetto acquired the land as part of a land swap in the 1990s for the construction of Riviera Dunes, located on the eastern side of US 41 / US 301.
 The ecological restoration of the area was done by Ecosphere Restoration Institute, a Tampa-based nonprofit organization.
 The project was the first public-private habitat restoration in the Tampa Bay region and awarded Environmental Project of the Year by the Tampa Bay Regional Planning Council in 2002.